How to Export Sharp Images for Instagram

 Your photos hold memories and the quiet feeling of a moment, and you want them to look just as sharp and true online as they do on your screen.
-This gentle guide will show you exactly how to export sharp images for Instagram, so they stay crisp and vibrant, just as you intended.

 Step One: Aspect Ratio Crop